mosi-arch/documents/README.md

 # documents
-Documents i made for social media, about blockchain &amp; web3.\
+Documents "about my research's" i made for social media, about blockchain &amp; web3.\
 Notice: codes for example and showcase purposes.

 ---